 By Gavin Ortlund

-In my current ministry role, guys often confess to me that they’re struggling with pornography or some other kind of sexual sin.
+In my current ministry role, guys often confess to me that they’re struggling with pornography whether that’s looking at naked women in magazines, watching x-rated movies online at websites like watchmygirlfriend, or some other kind of sexual sin.
 To help them, as well as in my own fight for purity, I’ve developed an acronym that encapsulates some often-neglected strategies for fighting the good fight in this area.
 I call it “fighting by F.A.I.T.H” (okay, kinda corny, but easy to remember).

 Last year Dane Hays wrote a helpful article reminding us of the importance of accountability.
 These strategies complement that important theme.
 In other words, if someone says, “I have Covenant Eyes on all my devices, and I meet with a group, but I’m still struggling!”—what else can we do?
 (Note: these strategies are primarily directed toward males, simply because I only counsel guys in this area.)